 How Much Time do You Need for Death Valley?

 Is one day enough for Death Valley?
 Not really.
-It’s the largest National Park in the continental US and there is a LOT to do and see.
+It’s the largest national park in the continental US and there is a LOT to do and see.
 That said, some of the most popular sights are centrally situated.
-With the help of our Death Valley day trip guide, you can see the highlights in one day if you don’t mind scurrying around.
+With the help of our Death Valley day trip guide, you can see many of the highlights in one day if you don’t mind scurrying around.